How Might Businesses Use Cognitive Biases to Their Advantage?

 - Customer loyalty programs: Develop programs that make customers feel part of an exclusive group.

-Example: LinkedIn taps into in-group bias by offering professionals tailored content and connections within their industries.
+In-group bias example: LinkedIn taps into in-group bias by offering professionals tailored content and connections within their industries.
 This approach creates a sense of belonging and relevance for users within their professional communities.

 14. Survivorship Bias: Focusing on Success